mauricio-cantu/challenge-fc-nginx-node-mysql/readme.md

-# NGINX Reverse Proxy Challenge
+# Full Cycle course - NGINX Reverse Proxy Challenge

 In this challenge, you'll set up NGINX as a reverse proxy for a Node.js application that adds records to a MySQL database.